manasthakur/learn-vim/modules/module6.md

 * __doc__: Documentation files.
 * __after__: Files that should be loaded after plugins.

-Thus, an easy way to install a plugin is to simply copy the files that exist in corresponding plugin folders to the respective folders inside your .vim directory.
+Thus, a naive way to install a plugin is to simply copy the files that exist in corresponding plugin folders to the respective folders inside your .vim directory.
 Vim takes care of the rest.